MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1717-PostLoan-Policies-Procedures-Common-Insured-Guaranteed-Electric-Loans/subpart-R-Lien-Accommodations-Subordinations-100-Percent-Private-Financing/section-1717.855.md

 (f) Environmental documentation, in accordance with 7 CFR part 1970;

-(g) RUS Form 740c, Cost Estimates and Loan Budget for Electric Borrowers, and RUS Form 740g, Application for Headquarters Buildings;
+(g) RUS Form 740c, Cost Estimates and Loan Budget for Electric Borrowers;

 (h) A CWP or CWP amendment covering the proposed project, in accordance with 7 CFR part 1710, subpart F, and subject to RUS approval.